kaushalmeena1996/sensor-mapper/README.md

 ~~~~
 npm start
 ~~~~
-and open http://localhost:8000 in any mordern browser.
+and open http://localhost:8000 in any modern browser.